cupp0/modify/README.md

 ![](newParachute.gif)
 <br/>
-*honestly just spend some time putting trig into the 3D module.
-Try "xsy-xc*" from a math generator into input 1 of a 3D module.
-Have a constant generator feed the other two inputs*
+*spend some time putting trig into the 3D module*
 <br/>
 <br/>